akuniko/test_backend_app/README.md

 - [ ] add request log eg. Morgan
 - [ ] add CI/CD scripts
 - [ ] add cache for articles
+- [ ] add docker to be able to run app out of the box with db
+- [ ] add API docs eg. swagger